Reverse proxy: Uses

 Large websites and content delivery networks use reverse proxies, together with other techniques, to balance the load between internal servers.
 Reverse proxies can keep a cache of static content, which further reduces the load on these internal servers and the internal network.
 It is also common for reverse proxies to add features such as compression or TLS encryption to the communication channel between the client and the reverse proxy.

-Reverse proxies are typically owned or managed by the web service, and they are accessed by clients from the public Internet.
-In contrast, a forward proxy is typically managed by a client (or their company) who is restricted to a private, internal network, except that the client can ask the forward proxy to retrieve resources from the public Internet on behalf of the client.